ENHANCING TRANSIT ALONG 27TH STREET

 This project is one way Milwaukee County is keeping the commitment to achieving racial equity and social justice made in 2019 when the County resolved to advocate for policies that improve health in communities of color.
 The project will improve access to convenient transportation for jobs, education, healthcare, grocery stores and other essential services—each with a positive impact to health and economic opportunity.

-View the Project Fact Sheet.
+For more information, view the Project Fact Sheet.

 PROJECT GOALS